apeachcc/my-portfolio-2/README.md

 ## Credits
 This project was created by the author.

 Photo and infomation were from Cartoon Network.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installation
+To install the necessary dependencies for this project, run the following command:

+`npm install`

+## Usage

+To start the React server, run the following command:

+`npm start`

+This will start the server on http://localhost:3000.

 ## Available Scripts